 Participants Database communicates with users and administrators via email.
 Emails sent to administrators are generally called “notifications”.
 Each type of email may be enabled or disabled as well as configured individually.

+These are emails that are sent to the site user, typically when they submit a signup form.
 There are two kinds of emails the plugin send to users: the signup response and the private link recovery email.

 The Signup Response Email is configured in the plugin settings under the “signup form” tab.
 You can set the subject, message, “from” email address and name.
 In most cases, the “from” email address will be from the same domain as your WordPress site.